 # Example: /test connector=connectors/source-hubspot

-The new version of the connector is now available for everyone who uses it.
+- Once the PR is merged the new connector version will be published to DockerHub and the connector should now be available for everyone who uses it.
 Thank you!

 Using credentials in CI